ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters.rst

 Take into account that templating happens on the Ansible controller, **not** on the task's target host, so filters also execute on the controller as they manipulate local data.

-In addition the ones provided by Jinja2, Ansible ships with it's own and allows users to add their own custom filters.
+In addition the ones provided by Jinja2, Ansible ships with its own and allows users to add their own custom filters.

 .. _filters_for_formatting_data: